dblock/code.dblock.org/_posts/2019/2019-04-08-how-to-hire-a-vp-of-engineering.markdown

 Make it extra personal by highlighting what _they_ said about the opportunity, attempting to underscore why this this job could be the absolute best choice for them.

-I also like to include a handy and up-to-date GMail canned response that includes links to various topics I talk about during any informational.
+I also like to include a handy, up-to-date GMail canned response that includes links to various topics I talk about during any informational.
 It's a rabbit hole that will start you in the [Artsy README](http://github.com/artsy/README) and take you through some exciting company milestones to my personal blog.

 Pro tip: while the next step is always meeting the CEO, move faster by also scheduling a first round of onsite interviews in parallel.